Food Corner

 Sinhala New year starts with lot of traditions!

 Now, we are waiting for the 2017 New Year!
 Celebrations will begin.
-For a day, Majority of Sri Lankans will stop cooking at the same time.
+For a day, the Majority of Sri Lankans will stop cooking at the same time.
 They will again start cooking again after few hours for the given auspicious time.
 This is the moment most of the Sri Lankans get united.
-It is the time for family reunion.
+It is the time for a family reunion.

 Sinhala New Year Games